Kohala, Hawaii: Description

-This precipitation allowed the northeast coast to be developed into sugarcane plantations, including one founded by Rev. Elias Bond used to fund his church and girls' seminary.
+This precipitation allowed the northeast coast to be developed into sugarcane plantations, including one founded by Reverend Elias Bond to fund his church and girls' seminary.

 History

 Kohala Historical Sites State Monument

 The Kohala Historical Sites State Monument includes Moʻokini Heiau, a National Historic Landmark.
 King Kamehameha I, the first King of the unified Hawaiʻian Islands, was born in North Kohala west of Hāwī, at the ancient site called the Moʻokini Heiau.
 The heiau is a living spiritual temple, and not just an historic artifact of the Hawaiian culture.

-The original Kamehameha Statue stands in front of the community center in Kapaʻau, and duplicates are found at Aliʻiolani Hale in Honolulu, and within the U.S. Capitol building's statue gallery in Washington, D.C.
+The original Kamehameha Statue stands in front of the community center in Kapaʻau, and duplicates are found at Aliʻiolani Hale in Honolulu and in the U.S. Capitol building's statue gallery.

 Bond Historic District

-The Bond Historic District is located in the North Kohala District, with structures from the Bond family's 19th century missionary and homesteading period on the Kohala peninsula.
+The Bond Historic District is in the North Kohala District, with structures from the Bond family's 19th-century missionary and homesteading period on the peninsula.
 The Bond District has three sections: